 Dual-chamber ICD.
 Leads are attached in the right atrium and the right ventricle.
 Energy can be delivered to the right atrium and then to the right ventricle, helping your heart to be paced in a normal sequence.

 Biventricular ICD.
-Leads are attached in the right atrium, the right ventricle and the left ventricle.
+Leads are attached in the right atrium, the right ventricle and the coronary sinus, adjacent to the left ventricle.
 This technique helps the heart beat in a more efficient way and is specifically used for patients with heart failure.

 Your doctor will determine which type of ICD is best for you.

 The ICD monitors the heart rhythm, identifies abnormal heart rhythms, and determines the appropriate therapy to return your heartbeat to a normal rhythm.
 Your doctor programs the ICD to include one or all of the following functions:

 Antitachycardia Pacing (ATP).
 When the heart beats too fast, a series of small electrical impulses are delivered to the heart muscle to restore a normal heart rate and rhythm.

 Cardioversion.
 A low-energy shock is delivered to restore a normal heart rhythm.

 Defibrillation.
 When the heart is beating dangerously fast, a high-energy shock is delivered to the heart muscle to restore a normal rhythm.

 Bradycardia pacing.
 When the heart beats too slow, small electrical impulses stimulate the heart muscle to maintain a suitable heart rate.